lasote/c3i_poc_recipes/README.md

 ## C3I: Generate automatically the binaries for your Conan recipes at Bintray:conan-center

-You can contribute with your Conan package to the [JFrog Bintray "conan-center" central repository](https://bintray.com/conan/conan-center) by submitting a Pull Request to this repository:

 - Fork this repository
-- Add a new `c3i.json` file poiting to your repository containing the recipe in a folder "package_name/package_version/username".
+- Add a new `c3i.json` file poiting to your repository containing the recipe in a folder "package_name/package_version/username/stable".
 E.g `mylibrary/1.8.1/myusername` you can use any `myusername`, for example your github nickname.

  ```json
  {